Frequently Asked Questions

 Are there things the foundation does not fund?

 The foundation does not make grants for the following purposes or activities:

 - Fundraising events

-- Activities that occurred prior to the beginning date of the grant.
+- Reimbursement for activities that occurred prior to the grant award date

 What are the available grant programs?